Understanding Telemetry

 Passive Time Tracking

-- It ends when they close it or after a period of inactivity
+/morning - It ends when they run

-- Total hours are aggregated per developer per day
+/finishor/pause - Total hours are aggregated per developer per day

 Data Retention